Accreditation authorities throughout the world have established regional and global groupings of cooperation.

-Information about each of these regional accreditation cooperation organisations can be found on their websites – use the hyperlink provided.
+Information about each of these regional accreditation cooperation organisations can be found on their websites – use the link provided.

 Mutual Recognition Arrangements (MRAs)

 The aim of the international accreditation cooperation – to facilitate trade and ensure safety for consumers – is realised through Mutual Recognition Arrangements between accreditation authority members of ILAC, carried out in accordance with ILAC rules and procedures.
-Each signatory to the MRA agree to:
+Each signatory to the MRA agrees to (among other things):

 All signatories are regularly peer-reviewed to show they continually meet the ILAC criteria for competence.

 Full details of the ILAC Arrangement are to be found on www.ilac.org/ILAC arrangement.